AutoPCR: Automated Phenotype Concept Recognition by Prompting: Related work

-LLMs, such as GPT-4, have enabled phenotype CR without the need for ontology-specific training, allowing for rapid adaptation to evolving biomedical vocabularies.
-Prompt-based methods, such as \citet{labbe2023chatgpt} and \citet{groza2024evaluation}, utilize prompt engineering to guide LLMs in directly extracting biomedical concepts from text.
-On the other hand, the RAG-based method REAL \cite{shlyk2024real} relies on LLMs to extract biomedical entities, generate their definitions, and perform entity linking.
-Candidate concepts are first retrieved using a generalist embedding model based on names and definitions, and then passed to a LLM for final linking using concept-level information.
+LLMs, such as GPT-4, enable phenotype CR without the need of ontology-specific training, allowing for rapid adaptation to evolving biomedical vocabularies.
+Prompt-based methods, such as \citet{labbe2023chatgpt} and \citet{groza2024evaluation}, employ prompt engineering to directly extract biomedical concepts from text.
+REAL \citep{shlyk2024real} in a RAG style relies on LLMs to extract biomedical entities and perform entity linking.
+Candidate concepts are retrieved for each entity using a general-purpose embedding model based on names and definitions, and then passed to an LLM for final linking.

-\subsection{Distantly-supervised biomedical entity linking}
+\paragraph{Distantly-supervised biomedical entity linking}

 Distant supervision has emerged as a practical solution for biomedical entity linking, where manual annotation is costly and often infeasible.
-These methods leverage ontology-derived supervision, enabling large-scale training without labeled corpora.

-BioSyn \cite{sung-etal-2020-biomedical} aligns entities with concept aliases using a combination of character-level features and dense embeddings trained from UMLS alias tables.
-SapBERT \cite{liu-etal-2021-self} further improves generalizability by fine-tuning PubMedBERT through contrastive learning over concept name pairs to align synonyms.
-KrissBERT \cite{zhang-etal-2022-knowledge} incorporates context into contrastive learning by using PubMed-derived concept contexts and employs a cross-attention encoder to re-rank candidate concepts.
-Its inference strategy retains multiple context embeddings per concept, enabling context-aware matching. \citeposs{sasse2024disease} recent work shows that synthetic entities generated by LLMs like Llama-2 \cite{touvron2023llama} can further enhance normalization performance, especially under distribution shifts, highlighting the complementary role of generative methods in distant supervision frameworks.
+Given the Unified Medical Language System \cite[UMLS]{bodenreider2004unified}, a comprehensive biomedical ontology with over 4M concepts covering HPO, these methods leverage ontology-derived supervision, enabling large-scale training without labeled corpora.
+BioSyn \citep{sung-etal-2020-biomedical} aligns entities with concept synonyms using a combination of character-level features and learnable embeddings.
+SapBERT fine-tunes a PubMedBERT \citep{gu2021domain} through contrastive learning on hard concept name-synonym pairs.
+KrissBERT \citep{zhang-etal-2022-knowledge} incorporates concept context from PubMed \cite{canese2013pubmed} into contrastive learning and employs a cross-attention encoder to re-rank candidate concepts.
+Its inference strategy retains multiple context embeddings per concept, enabling context-aware matching.
+Recent work \citep{sasse2024disease} shows that synthetic entities generated by LLMs can further enhance linking performance, especially under distribution shifts, highlighting the complementary role of generative models in distant supervision.